fern-api/fern/README.md

 REST APIs underpin the internet but are still painful to work with.
 They are often untyped, unstandardized, and out-of-sync across multiple sources of truth.

 With Fern, we aim to bring great developer experiences to REST APIs.
-At AWS and Palantir, we saw first-hand how code generation tooling allows developers to build faster without worrying about the pitfalls of API development. **We’re building Fern open source to bring that tooling to every software company.**
+At AWS and Palantir, we saw first-hand how code generation tooling allows developers to build faster without worrying about the pitfalls of API development.
+We’re building Fern open source to bring that tooling to every software company.

 ## OpenAPI Compatability

-Fern is **fully compatible with OpenAPI.** You can use your existing OpenAPI spec with Fern.
-We have designed Fern to complement existing OpenAPI toolchains and workflows, rather than replace them.
+Fern is fully compatible with OpenAPI, allowing the use of existing OpenAPI specifications.
+It's designed to augment, not replace, your current OpenAPI toolchains and workflows.

 If you're not a fan of OpenAPI, you can also use Fern's [simpler format](https://docs.buildwithfern.com/api-definition/fern-definition) to define your API.